Preshy/preshy.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 Hi, I'm Precious Opusunju (Preshy) and I'm a senior software engineer (15+ years of experience), tech-business man, entreprenuer and music executive.
-I specialise in web technologies and backend development.
+I specialise in web technologies, backend development, machine learning and artificial intelligence.

 In my spare time I get my hands dirty with cyber security and penetration testing and I read a lot about random subjects like entertainment, business and startups etc.